mcoimbra/ChunkGraph/README.md

 Blaze is a graph processing system designed for SSDs.
 We use the Blaze system for comparison.
 Blaze ingests graph data from customized csr-format files of binary format.
-You can refer the README.md in the Blaze repository for more details.
+You can refer the [Blaze repository](https://github.com/NVSL/blaze) for more details.
 Compile and run the Blaze by the following commands.

 ```bash
 $ cd blaze